Ready to try plant-based? Do these 5 things first!

 We are like fish swimming in the sea of our culture, unable to see that the “water” we are swimming in (cultural norms around controlling our weight and appearance) is toxic to our bodies, minds, and spirits.

-When you bring awareness to diet mentality, you notice it everywhere – airbrushed bodies in magazines, social media filters, and friends criticizing their bodies to each other.
+When you bring awareness to dieting mentality, you notice it everywhere – airbrushed bodies in magazines, social media filters, diet plans, and friends criticizing their bodies to each other.

 This principle is about noticing these toxic messages, acknowledging how they’ve infiltrated your thoughts and behaviors, and beginning to detox them from your life.